Poor Man’s Ramen, a Lunch for Busy People.

-Bring a medium pot of salted water to boil.
-Cook Ramen according to package instructions.
-Drain but DO NOT ADD THE FLAVORING PACKET.
+- Step 1 Bring a medium pot of salted water to boil.
+Cook package according to package directions, draining when complete.

-Add the cooked ramen to your bowl.
-Top with soy sauce (start at 2 tsp, and add according to your taste) and remaining 1 tsp sesame oil.
-Add cooked egg, topping with sesame seeds and Sriracha to taste.
+- Step 3 Add cooked ramen to a bowl.
+Top with soy sauce and remaining sesame oil.
+Top with egg and season with Sriracha and sesame seeds to taste.

-Before eating, break the yolk into the noodles, stirring into the sauce.
-(Sounds weird.
-Trust me.
-It's not).
+- Step 4 Before eating, break the yolk into the noodles, stirring the sauce to coat the noodles.